 "In some people, migraine seems to be triggered by alcohol," says Dr Sim.
 "This can be any alcoholic drinks or a specific one, so it's worth keeping a diary of what you eat and drink to identify what your triggers are."

 A healthier liver

-Regularly drinking large quantities of alcohol can lead to a higher risk of a number of health problems in the long term, such as fatty liver, which is damage to the liver caused by excess alcohol consumption.
+Regularly drinking large quantities of alcohol can lead to a higher risk of a number of health problems in the long term, such as fatty liver, which is damage to the liver caused by drinking too much alcohol.